 Rugged Trail Runners

 Designed with versatility and technical trails in mind, this category of the shoe does best when the trail is littered with rocks, roots, and steep terrain.
 This category of shoe fits a wide variety of terrain to include both hard and soft surfaces.
 Some of the protective features you'll find include toe caps, rock guards, cushioning, supportive uppers, and a diversity of lug shapes and patterns.
 In addition, some shoes will have longer lugs to perform better in softer surfaces, while others may have a hard Vibram sole to protect on rocky trails.
-Most of the shoes we reviewed fit into this category.
+Most of the shoes we reviewed to fit into this category.

 Categories of Cushioning and Support

 While we talk about the different types of trail shoes for each type of environment, further categorization can be made based on the heel-toe drop and level of cushioning.
 This includes a traditional, minimalist, maximalist, and low profile design.
+Before we get into that if you're not familiar with what "heel-to-toe" drop is, be sure to check out the section below.

 The classic shoe we all know best.
 It typically boasts extra cushion in the heel with a larger heel-toe drop (about 8mm or greater).
 These shoes are also typically designed to accommodate both heel and midfoot strikers.
 They provide additional cushioning to also absorb shock.